20A31A0502/FRTPROJECT/README.md

 # Chatbot
-Below are the Screenshots of our website chatbot which will give answers to your questions.We created this chabot using "Azure Bot Service".
+Below are the screenshots of our website chatbot which will give answers to your questions.We created this chabot using "Azure Bot Service".
 ![Chatbot-1](https://github.com/20A31A0502/FRTPROJECT/assets/109936464/fd681d3e-21b6-4de1-a6bb-b37a36bf5aac)

 ![Chatbot-2](https://github.com/20A31A0502/FRTPROJECT/assets/109936464/c6aaac4f-9d21-4713-af83-6f757ea2a953)